Lee Min-hyuk (rapper, born 1990): Pre-debut

+He was also the lead for the cancelled tv series SF X Fantasy Rayforce.

 Lee received training for 7 months, but as a musical student, he already had solid basic skills.
 Lee, together with fellow members of BtoB, Seo Eunkwang, Im Hyunsik, Jung Ilhoon, and a former Cube BtoB trainee Lee Minwoo (now ex C-Clown member T.K) acted in the JTBC show, I Live in Cheongdam-dong as a member of the fictional boy group 'Invincible Chungdam No. 5', before officially debuting as BtoB.

 On March 20, 2012, Lee was cast as the MC for SBS MTV's The Show along with Yook Sung-jae, a future member of BtoB.

 BtoB

 Lee made his debut as a member of boy-group BtoB in 2012.
-The group made their official debut on March 21, 2012 on M!
+The group made their official debut on March 21, 2012, on M!
 Countdown.

 On October 27, 2020, Cube announced that the currently active members of BtoB have formed a unit called BtoB 4U consisting Eunkwang, Minhyuk, Changsub and Peniel.
 The unit debuted on November 16 with their first mini-album, Inside and title track "Show Your Love".